The history of Extra Mile beekeeping training projects

 Extra Mile West Africa works in collaboration with one of our beneficiaries.
 We have been working in partnership for over a decade.
 Mr. David Vivinyo owner and manager of Nkwanta’s only honey processing center and beekeeping school, kindly allows EMWA to use his facilities for our beekeeping training programs.

-Our beneficiary in bulk honey room
+PROJECT beneficiary in bulk honey room WITH EMBASSY OFFICAL

 Brood inspection at night